arindam31/ImageResizer/README.md

 Pending:

-Add pull down for extension choice
+Add pull down for extension choice - BMP
-Text box for text for new  file to be used to create converted image Textbox integer only for base width of converted image Break display into 2 panes: Browsing and listing pane - Too much negatives here
+Add menu bar - Add file, Add folder, Help , About, Reset App Add tool tip for everything
+Double click in table should open image
+Add checkbox before each file....
+Check ALL, Uncheck ALL buttons to be provided
+Single File image preview
+Display Estimated size after conversion

 Defects:
-Selection of a folder with other contents ...app detects other files too - Fixed If 100% selected
+Selection of a folder with other contents ...app detects other files too - Fixed If 100% selected..file size still changes...band width was 1024 by default... - Fixed